Computation of the solid-liquid interfacial free energy in hard spheres by means of thermodynamic integration: Simulations

 With eqn.~\eqref{eqn:pressureTensor} we can also compute the coexistence pressure of the systems by averaging the diagonal elements $P_{\text{coex}}=(P_{xx}+P_{yy}+P_{zz})/3$.
 Using a finite $\xi$ leads to a variance-bias trade-off problem.
 For smaller values of $\xi$ the probability that two spheres overlap is relatively small which leads to bigger statistical fluctuations.
 However, increasing $\xi$ to reduce the statistical error leads to a systematic error, because the assumptions that were made to derive eqn.~\eqref{eqn:pressureTensor} do not hold anymore.
 To obtain the best possible value, we performed the calculations for different $\xi=1\cdot10^{-2}, 2\cdot10^{-3}, 4\cdot10^{-4}, 8\cdot10^{-5}$.
 With these data it is possible to extrapolate to $\xi=0$ by means of linear regression.
 Thus, we can obtain a fairly good approximation of the coexistence pressure.
 (Note that the ideal gas pressure ($P^{\mathrm{id}}=\rho\boltzmann T$) was added to all measured pressure values to obtain the total pressure.)

-The extrapolations for different system sizes are shown in figure~\ref{fig:pressureScaling}.
-For small systems one can see that there are finite size effects lowering the pressure.
-Thus, we exluded these values from the computation of the average pressure value.
+The extrapolations for different system sizes and the finite size scaling are shown in figure~\ref{fig:pressureScaling}.
+The systems on the right-hand side have a fairly small interface size $L=9.398\sigma$.
+Thus their pressure values are affected by both finite size scalings.
+However, the qualitative behavior shows that for systems of length $L_z=62.652\sigma$ the finite size scaling in $z$-direction is negligible.
+Thus, we can extract the coexistence pressure from the graph on the left-hand side, where all systems have this length.
+By using an exponential fit, we can extrapolate the coexistence pressure to infinitely large interface sizes $L$.
 Depending on the system size the pressure was computed between $4\cdot10^4$ and $3\cdot10^6$ times with $200$ sweeps between each pair of samples.
 The error is estimated based on the variance of the fit parameters.
 In conclusion we obtain